oracle-quickstart/oci-airflow/README.md

 ## Celery for parallelized execution

 This template also supports celery executor to parallelize execution among multiple workers.
-If using celery, ensure a security list entry is present allowing TCP 5555 ingress/egress for the Flower UI on the Airflow master.
+If using celery and pre-existing VCN/Subnet, ensure a security list entry is present allowing TCP 5555 ingress/egress for the Flower UI on the Airflow master.

 *Currently this functionality is in development*